ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Version -10 to -11 ## {#sec-10-11}

 * Clarify instructions on when to include audience when C performs update of access rights.

+* In the reverse message flow, C can upload the access token to RS only in message_4.

 * New EAD items: